What are ticks?

-Ticks cannot move far on their own, they cannot jump or fly; instead they rely on their hosts for transportation.
+Ticks cannot fly, jump, or move far on their own.
+Instead, ticks rely on hosts for transportation.
 Wild animals are usually responsible for bringing them onto your property.
-Once on your property, your pets can become their hosts and introduce them into your home.
-Even if you do not have pets, they may choose you or your family members as hosts as you brush past them while on a walk or while working in your yard or on a walk.
+Once on your property, pets often become hosts and introduce the ticks into your home.
+Even if you do not have pets, you could serve as a host if you brush past them while on a walk or while working in your yard.

 How do I get rid of ticks?

 At All-American Pest Control we offer pest control for ticks and fleas.
-In addition, our Perimeter pest control for homes in Middle TN offers protection against over 47 different pests, green pest control solutions and pest management for businesses experiencing pest problems.
+In addition, our Perimeter pest control for homes in Middle TN offers protection against over 47 different pests, green pest control solutions, and professional pest management for businesses experiencing pest problems.

 Can I do it myself?

-Ticks can be difficult for homeowners to eradicate from their home and property on their own.
+Ticks can be difficult for homeowners to eradicate from their homes and properties on their own.
 Even if you believe that you have gotten rid of all the adult ticks, their eggs can still hatch months down the line, causing a re-infestation.
 If you have ticks invading your home or property, contact All-American Pest Control today.

 Why choose All-American Pest Control?

-With over 50 years of experience, we know the time, effort and commitment it takes to solve your tick problem.
-With All-American Pest Control, you’ll receive trained professionals, serious commitment and thorough treatments from our trained pest control experts in Nashville and Middle Tennessee.
+With over 50 years of experience, we know the time, effort, and commitment it takes to solve your tick problem.
+With All-American Pest Control, you’ll receive services, a serious commitment, and thorough treatments from our trained pest control experts in Nashville and Middle Tennessee.

 How can I prevent a tick problem in the future?

 It’s very difficult to keep wild animals from introducing ticks to your property.
 However, there are actions you can take to help prevent an infestation: